 Extreme isolation is all too common for the older population who can often go weeks without seeing another person

-Recent research has revealed that loneliness is a far bigger problem than merely an emotional experience or a feeling.
-Coupled with social isolation, it contributes to ill health and lacking social connections is a comparable risk factor for early death as smoking 15 cigarettes a day (see the report).
+Recent research has revealed that extreme isolation which causes loneliness is a far bigger problem than merely an emotional experience or a feeling.
+Coupled with social seclusion, it contributes to ill health and lacking social connections is a comparable risk factor for early death as smoking 15 cigarettes a day (see the report).
 Our goal is to help reduce isolation and improve the social lives of our members and their families.

 The Volunteer Cars; a one-to-one car service, offered to residents living in Kensington & Chelsea or Westminster, are supported by a dedicated team of volunteers.
 The scheme provides transport to enable you to to get out of the house when you want to.
 The project is not a standard taxi service and is supported solely by a team of volunteers who use their cars, or one of Westway CT’s allocated vehicles.
 As a member, you choose where you want to go, what you want to do and when you want to do it.
 You can book a journey to attend activities and classes, visit friends and family, attend appointments or generally go about your everyday business, as long as we can find a volunteer willing to drive you.
 “Providing a Car Service for local people who can’t access mainstream public transport doesn’t just address a mobility issue,” says Anna Porta, Business Development Manager, “it does so much more than that.
 It addresses an extensive range of issues that all have an impact on the health and well-being of our passengers.”